hoshin/OverScrap/README.md

 ...
 }
 ```
-The stats collected also include the `All heroes` section.
+The stats collected also include the `All heroes` section (as seen on the original page).

 ## How do I use it ?

-A crude example (probably more to come later):
+### As a lib in a nodejs app
 ```$javascript
 import OverScrap from 'overscrap'